mgerety/skyboard-supplemental/README.md

 Personal and non-commercial use only.
 See [LICENSE](LICENSE) for details.

-For commercial use, please contact [your info].
+For commercial use, please contact the author at https://github.com/mgerety via GitHub.